mpcsb/testing_branch/_posts/2021-03-22-optimization_sample_fusion.md

   {{ fig_img | markdownify | remove: "<p>" | remove: "</p>" }}
 </figure>

-Both runs seem to converge to the same area.
+Both strategies seem to be effective exploring the parameters.
 Let's add subsampling to it.

 ---

-To benchmark all the variants in the exploration we should have the same compute time to run 100 models; let's consider negligeble the compute time for the gaussian process that fits the hyperparameter space, even though it isn't 1) as observations grow, 2) as the hyperparameter space grows; 3) and if the model function is not to expensive to compute.
+To benchmark all the variants in the exploration we fix the same compute budget, that is, the same that is needed to run 100 models with the full dataset.
+Let's consider negligeble the compute time for the gaussian process that fits the hyperparameter space, even though it isn't: 1) as observations grow; 2) as the hyperparameter space grows; 3) and if the model function is not too expensive to compute.

 Some remarks:
-1. Computational budget: we provide enough time to run a fixed number of models on the entire dataset.
-The budget is divided between different sample sizes, and for each size, we can compute a quantity of models given by the complexity relation.
+1. The computational budget is divided between different sample sizes, and for each size, we can quantify a quantity of models given by the complexity relation.
+Random forests are assumed to be log-linear; SVMs are considered to be quadratic.
+Abstracting some implmentation details is acceptable to get started.
-2. Fixing the lower percentage that samples the dataset.
-This can be tuned depending on the complexity of the data.
+2. The lowest percentage which samples the dataset is fixed and it should be tuned depending on the complexity of the data.
+1% of the data may be enough to learn the target.
 3. How many sample sizes should we explore?
+Not enough has been explored here, but it seems to be again contingent on the data.
-4. What strategy to use when dividing the budget: equally over sample sizes or something more complex?
+4. What strategy to use when dividing the budget: evenly over the various sample sizes or something more complex?

 ---

-The key concern here is how to fuse the information gathered at one level and pass it to the next.
+The key concern once the exploration in a sample is completed, is how to pass the information gathered and pass it to the next (larger) sample exploration.
-Bayes_opt has a couple of functionalities that work out nicely for this: passing points to probe (to highlight peaks and areas of interest that were discovered previously) and adjusting the boundaries in order not to explore flat areas; the second feature is adjusting the strategy of exploration.
-Exploring at lower samples and exploiting at higher samples seems promissing.
-The other simple way to pass information to the following sample size is to copy the hyperparameters (word of the day, right?) of the gaussian process after it was fitted and optimized to the observations.
+A simple step is to pass promissing points to probe; adjusting the domain of the parameters in order not to explore flat areas is promissing but not easy to implement in bayes_opt; another simple way to pass information is to copy the posterior (after fitting to the observations) covariance function of the underlying gaussian process and use it as a prior to the optimization process of the following sample.

+Some ideas to make subsampled bayesian optimization more clever where: 1) to make the strategy of exploration sample size dependent.
+Exploring at lower samples and exploiting at higher samples seems a good heuristic; 2) to add a noise term to the gaussian process that is dependent on the sample size.
+This is to model the higher variance at lower samples.

+---

-The logs and figures below show the result of a 3 sample size split, with sample percentages in the following set: 30%, 70%, 100%, where the computational budget (the equivalent of training 100 models with the full dataset) was split evenly.
+The logs and figures below show the result of a 3 sample size split, with sample percentages in the following set: [30%, 70%, 100%], where the computational budget (the equivalent of training 100 models with the full dataset) was split evenly.
-This seems to be a decent strategy as it could find something close to the standard approach.
+Notice that the same budget allows for a very different amount of models at each sample size.
+Allocating more budget to lower or higher percentages could ease the exploration of more complex parameter spaces.

 Sample percentage:30%
 ```